AlexRomney/fullstack-challenge/documentation.md

 - Added react-router for routing structure, axios for data handling and tailwind css for easy/fast styling.

+- Decided to add pages with table data to view all organizations, accounts and deals similar to what you'd see in an admin panel.

 ************************************
 CHALLENGE 3
 ************************************